Andy Adler

-Andy Adler is a bilingual sportscaster, journalist, and television personality who serves as a sports anchor at CBS 11 (KTVT) and co-host of the Dallas Cowboys pre- and post-game shows for CBS.
-Adler was previously at WPIX in New York and hosted PIX 11 Sports Desk, as well as the New York Yankees pre-game shows.
+Andy Adler (born August 19, 1986) is a bilingual sportscaster, journalist, and television personality who serves as evening sports anchor at CBS 11 (KTVT) and co-host of the Dallas Cowboys Pre- and Post-game shows for CBS.
+Adler was previously at WPIX in New York and served as lead sports anchor and sports director, as well as host of the New York Yankees pre-game shows.
 She was previously a co-anchor of KNBC's Today in LA weekend edition and co-host of the Los Angeles Lakers pre-game, halftime, and post-game shows on Time Warner Cable SportsNet LA.
 Prior to that, she was a sports anchor for Fox in New York, WNYW.
+Adler is known as the first female sports director in a top market and the Emmy nominated interview segment, 'One on One with Andy Adler,' in collaboration with Sports Illustrated.

 Career

 Early work

 Immediately following graduation from Stanford University, Adler knew she wanted to be a journalist, but did not know anyone in the industry.
-She applied to the NBC Page program in Burbank, California, and was admitted.
+After graduating cum laude from Stanford, she applied to the NBC Page program in Burbank, California, and was admitted.
 She quickly moved up from giving tours of the NBC Lot to working in the KNBC news room as an editors assistant.
 Two months later, Adler got her first job on-air as a reporter for the NBC affiliate in Monterey, California, for one year.

 While at NBC, Adler made an appearance on the NBC affiliate in San Francisco at the age of 20.
 Following that, she co-hosted the entertainment show Eye On The Desert for the CBS affiliate in Palm Springs.
 Simultaneously, she began hosting American Latino TV, a nationally syndicated, weekly magazine program focusing on American and foreign-born Latinos making a positive impact in American society.

 Fox New York

-Adler began working at WNYW (Fox 5 New York) in 2007 as the weekend evening sports anchor and fill-in host of Good Day New York.
+Adler began working at WNYW (Fox 5 New York) as an evening sports anchor and fill-in host of Good Day New York.
 She was also the co-host of Sports Extra.
 She served as the field reporter for the New York Giants' pre-game and post-game shows at the station.
 She covered the Giants' remarkable run and subsequent win of Super Bowl 42, serving as the field reporter on location.
 Adler was also the traveling reporter for the New York Jets games airing on MY9 (sister station of WNYW).

 While at Fox, Adler covered the Yankees' 2009 World Series Championship, the MLB All Star Game, and served as the host for the New York City Triathlon in 2008 and 2009.
 She also made appearances on the Fox Business Network.
 While in New York, Adler hosted Brazilian Day in front of an audience surpassing one million people, stretching across 6th Avenue and 42nd street to Central Park.
 She left Fox 5 in March 2010.